-- a. applicants who become students, for offenses committed as part of the application process; - b. applicants who become students, for offenses committed on campus and/or while participating in University-related events or activities that take place following a student's submittal of the application through their official enrollment; and - c. former students for offenses committed while a student.
+a. applicants who become students, for offenses (policy violations) committed as part of the application process;

+b. applicants who become students, for offenses (policy violations) committed on campus and/or while participating in University-related events or activities that take place following a student's submittal of the application through their official enrollment; and c. former students for offenses (policy violations) committed while a student.

-If specified in implementing campus regulations, these standards of conduct may apply to conduct that occurs off campus and that would violate student conduct and discipline policies or regulations if the conduct occurred on campus.
+If specified in implementing campus regulations, these standards of conduct may apply to conduct that occurs off campus and that would violate student conduct and Community Agreement policies or regulations if the conduct occurred on campus.